-HYPE allows updating of simulated discharge and lake water level with observations during model run as well as updating of nitrogen and phosphorus concentrations using correction factors in individual subbasins.
-Discharge can be updated directly by discharge observations, by previously saved errors of simulated discharge, or previously saved errors of simulated lake water level.
-An auto-regressive (AR) model is used to model the errors for the last two methods.
-Lake water level can be updated by water level observations, or by previously saved errors of simulated lake water level.

-The updating methods are described in detail in the tutorial.
-Some updating routines require further settings in additional input file update.txt.
+HYPE allows updating of simulated discharge and lake water level with observations during model run as well as updating of nitrogen and phosphorus concentrations using correction factors or observations in individual subbasins.
+Discharge can be updated by discharge or water level observations by various methods.
+Lake water level can be updated by water level observations.
+The updating methods are described in the tutorial.
+Some updating routines require further settings in an additional input file update.txt.

 Code 1 Code 2 Argument Description update quseobs none/keyword updating of Q. Thereafter may follow one of the two keywords: 'allstation' for updating using all Q-stations in Qobs.txt or 'nostation' for no updating.
 If no keyword is given stations given in file update.txt is updated. update qar none/keyword AR updating of Q on days without observed Q. Uses the switch(1/0) on column 'qarupd' in update.txt for on/off on individual stations.
-Can be followed by keyword 'nostation' for no AR updating. update tpcorr none updating of total phosphorus.
+Can be followed by keyword 'nostation' for no AR updating. update wendupd wstr none/keyword updating of lake water levels from W observations.
+Thereafter there may follow one of the two keywords: 'allstation' for updating using all W-stations in Xobs.txt or 'nostation' for no updating. update war wstr none/keyword AR updating of lake water level used to calculate Q. The lake water state variable is not updated.
+Uses the switch(1/0) on column 'warupd' in update.txt for on/off on individual stations.
+Can be followed by keyword 'nostation' for no AR updating update cuseobs none/keyword updating of all concentrations.
+Thereafter may follow one of the two keywords: 'allstation' for updating using all stations in Xobs.txt or 'nostation' for no updating.
+If no keyword is given stations given in file update.txt is updated. update tpcorr none updating of total phosphorus.
 No further keywords may be given.
 Which stations and how much is given in file update.txt. update tploccorr none updating of local phosphorus.
 No further keywords may be given.
 Which stations and how much is given in file update.txt. update tncorr none updating of total nitrogen.
 No further keywords may be given.
 Which stations and how much is given in file update.txt. update tnloccorr none updating of local nitrogen.
 No further keywords may be given.
-Which stations and how much is given in file update.txt. update wendupd wstr none/keyword updating of lake water levels from W observations.
-Thereafter there may follow one of the two keywords: 'allstation' for updating using all W-stations in Xobs.txt or 'nostation' for no updating. update war wstr none/keyword AR updating of lake water level used to calculate Q. The lake water state variable is not updated.
-Uses the switch(1/0) on column 'warupd' in update.txt for on/off on individual stations.
-Can be followed by keyword 'nostation' for no AR updating
+Which stations and how much is given in file update.txt.